pheonix99/ToggleableThrowingWeapons/readme.md

 Thanks to Truinto for the AddFactOnlyParty code.

 #Changelog

+1.2.2: Fixed Rogue Finesse training working with thrown weapons.
+Turned out to be incredibly imba

 1.2.1: Fixed interaction with Way Of The Shooting Star, should fix interaction with other attack /dmg stat replacers in general.
 Mod thrown weapon STR damage effect no longer force-sets stat dmg multiplier to 100%

 1.2: Point Blank Master (and any other ranged-only paramaterized features added by mods) now apply to thrown daggers/starknives.
 Increased range to 30 feet.